Business routes of U.S. Route 31 in Michigan: Pentwater

 Business US Highway 31 (Bus.
-US 31) is a 7.2 mi business loop running through the Pentwater downtown area.
-It starts at an interchange on US 31 in Weare Township southeast of Pentwater.
-It runs westward and northwesterly along Monroe Road and across the Pentwater River through a rural wooded area.
-The business loop intersects B-15 at that county highway's northern terminus in Pentwater Township on the shores of Pentwater Lake.
-The business loop follows the northern shore of the lake and then turns west on 6th Street through a residential area into the village of Pentwater.
+US 31) was a 7.2 mi business loop running through the Pentwater downtown area.
+It started at an interchange on US 31 in Weare Township southeast of Pentwater.
+It ran westward and northwesterly along Monroe Road and across the Pentwater River through a rural wooded area.
+The business loop intersected B-15 at that county highway's northern terminus in Pentwater Township on the shores of Pentwater Lake.
+The business loop followed the northern shore of the lake and then turned west on 6th Street through a residential area into the village of Pentwater.
 In downtown, Bus.
-US 31 turns northward along Hancock Street.
-The business loop exits downtown and passes through another residential area on the north side of the village before exiting town northeast of Charles Mears State Park.
+US 31 turned northward along Hancock Street.
+The business loop exited downtown and passed through another residential area on the north side of the village before exiting town northeast of Charles Mears State Park.
 Bus.
-US 31 meanders through rural woodlands north of Pentwater as it approaches the Oceana–Mason county line near Bass Lake.
-The business loop turns eastward, briefly following the county line before turning southeasterly to an interchange with US 31 on the Pentwater–Weare township line.
+US 31 meandered through rural woodlands north of Pentwater as it approached the Oceana–Mason county line near Bass Lake.
+The business loop turned eastward, briefly following the county line before turning southeasterly to an interchange with US 31 on the Pentwater–Weare township line.

 US 31 was rerouted to run further east of Pentwater in 1955, and the former route through the village was redesignated as Bus.
 US 31 at that time.
 In 1978, a section of US 31 freeway opened between Hart and Pentwater.
 Bus.
 US 31 was slightly truncated on its southern end to terminate at the new freeway interchange, and part of Monroe Road was redesignated as the mainline of US 31 between the end of the freeway and the former routing of US 31.
 The next freeway segment opened in 1980, and Bus.
-US 31 was slightly lengthened to connect to the new freeway interchange with Oceana Road.], resulting in the current configuration.
+US 31 was slightly lengthened to connect to the new freeway interchange with Oceana Road. resulting in the current configuration.
 In 2016, all of the business loop was dedicated as a part of the West Michigan Pike Pure Michigan Byway.
+The segment of highway within the village of Pentwater was transferred to the control of the village on May 4, 2023, and the remainder of the highway was to have its signage removed, remaining an unsigned state trunkline highway.
+The remainder was transferred to county control on May 18, 2023, and reclassified as primary county roads.